mattallen-it/iam-infrastructure-labs/Lab-03-Domain-Controller-Promotion/README.md

 Domain controllers must be treated as highly privileged systems (Tier 0) with restricted administrative access and continuous monitoring.

 All administrative access to domain controllers should be restricted, monitored, and separated from standard user operations to reduce risk of privilege escalation and domain compromise.

+Domain controllers should be isolated, hardened, and monitored as part of a privileged access management strategy.

 ---